ERGO-Code/HiGHS/docs/src/solvers.md

 * "ipm", which selects the HiPO solver (or IPX if HiPO is not available in the build).
 * "ipx", which selects the IPX solver.
 * "hipo", which selects the HiPO solver, for both LP and QP.
-* "pdlp", which selects the PDLP solver.
+* "pdlp", which selects the cuPDLP-C solver.
+* "hipdlp", which selects the HiPDLP solver.
 * "qpasm", which selects the QP active-set method.
 * "choose", which selects the default solver for the given problem ("simplex" for LP, "qpasm" for QP).

 The option [__solver__](@ref option-solver) is ignored and the default solver is used if:
-* The problem is an LP and solver is set to "qpasm".
+* The problem is an LP and __solver__ is set to "qpasm".
-* The problem is a QP and solver is set to "simplex", "ipx" or "pdlp".
+* The problem is a QP and __solver__ is set to "simplex", "ipx", "pdlp" or "hipdlp".
-* The problem is a MIP and solver is not set to "choose".
+* The problem is a MIP and __solver__ is not set to "choose".